Regular Saver

 • No. You can't access your savings unless you’re closing the Regular Saver account.
 You can close it before the end of 12 months.

-We will open an Everyday Saver account as part of this application.
-After 12 months any money you’ve saved in your Regular Saver plus interest will transfer into your Everyday Saver account.
+We'll open an Everyday Saver account as part of this application.
+After 12 months, any money you’ve saved in your Regular Saver plus interest will transfer into your Everyday Saver account.
 You can make as many withdrawals as you like from this account and there are no charges for doing so.

 For more definitions, view our savings glossary.